igrishaev/pg/doc/020-client.md

 [[1 false "hello"]]
 ~~~

-The result will be just vector of vectors which is convenient for writing to CSV
+The result will be just a vector of vectors which is convenient for writing to
-or Excel files.
+CSV or Excel files.

 ### Index by